|VIN in range:|

 Production of the 3500 GT(I) took place from late 1957 until 1964.
 1402 cars were built by Touring, according to Fabio Collina of Maserati Classiche.

-This site tries to register as much as possible known facts about them, no matter if they still exist today or are known to be scrapped.
+This site tries to register as much as possible known facts about them, no matter if they still exist today or are known to be scrapped or only the engine is still known.

 Much of the information is coming from Maserati 3500 enthousiasts like myself.
 If you happen to have information about these cars please let me know!Note: Quite some pictures and information is coming from the internet.
 If you have problems with some information, please let me know and we'll talk about it.